anthonyfuentes/algorithm_practice/linked_lists/README.md

 ## Info

-* See the [Linked List Wikipedi page](https://en.wikipedia.org/wiki/Linked_list) for a good explanation about what linked lists are
+* See the [Linked List Wikipedia page](https://en.wikipedia.org/wiki/Linked_list) for a good explanation about what linked lists are
 * A basic Node struct is provided in the create_linked_list.rb file
   - You may use another implementation but it should maintain the same interface